Russian textbook claims German unification was 'annexation' – DW – 10/03/2023

 It also says that "the GDR was taken over" by West Germany.
 This statement is illustrated with a historical photo of a poster from 1990: "West and East together.
 Future for Germany and Europe".
 Directly below, the authors of the book explain: "The annexation by the Federal Republic of Germany triggered euphoria in German society."

-"This is a classic reinterpretation of history," says Niko Lamprecht, chairman of the Federal Association of History Teachers.
-"President Putin has done this in various aspect over the last 20 years.
+"This is a classic reinterpretation of history," says Niko Lamprecht, chairman of the Association of German History Teachers.
+"President Putin has done this in various aspects over the last 20 years.
 Now he has turned things upside down.
 Putin has completely rewritten history.
-From his point of view, the "Russian Empire" has every right to take back territory.
+From his point of view, the 'Russian Empire' has every right to take back territory.
 The whole thing has nothing to do with fact-based history or international law."

-When reunification was underway, there were different positions on it, says Lamprecht but made clear that there was never a majority against reunification in Germany, but rather a broad majority for it: "In October 1990, no German tanks rolled across the border to occupy this new territory."
+When reunification was underway, there were different positions on it, says Lamprecht.
+But, he say, there was never a majority against reunification in Germany.
+A broad majority was for it.
+"In October 1990, no German tanks rolled across the border to occupy this new territory."

-Currently, both history books are being used in parallel in Russian schools.
+Currently both history books are being used in parallel in Russian schools.
 How long this will last is unclear.
-The 2021 edition covers the 1990 federal election and the CDU's victory in four of the five "new" federal states.
-And the book makes it clear that, in addition to the majority backing reunification, the desire to no longer live under communism was the driving force of the unification process.
-This is no longer mentioned in the 2023 "Medinsky Book".
+The 2021 edition covers the 1990 federal election and the Christian Democratic Union's victory in four of the five "new" federal states.
+And the book makes it clear that, in addition to the majority of Germans backing reunification, the desire to no longer live under Communism was a driving force for reunification.
+That is not mentioned in the 2023 book.

-"But the fact remains: 33 years ago the country reunited economically and politically.
-And it did so voluntarily, peacefully and without violence," says Ute Frevert from the Max Planck Institute for Human Development: "After over 40 years of division into East and West, in the GDR and the Federal Republic, the country was united again, with a liberal constitution and democratic institutions."
+"But the fact remains: 33 years ago the country [Germany] reunited economically and politically.
+And it did so voluntarily, peacefully and without violence," says the Max Planck Institute's Frevert: "After over 40 years of division into east and west, into the GDR and the Federal Republic, the country was united again, with a liberal constitution and democratic institutions."

 This article was originally written in Russian.